reconhub/incidence/README.md

 ![plot of chunk i7outcome](figs/i7outcome-1.png)

-By default, `incidence` treats missing data (NA) as a separate group (see argument `na.as.group`).
+By default, `incidence` treats missing data (NA) as a separate group (see argument `na_as_group`).
 We could disable this to retain only known outcomes, but alternatively we can simply subset the object to exclude the last (3rd) group:

 ```r
 i.7.outcome[,1:2]